-Non-city residents may purchase a Springfield Public Library Card which may be used by everyone in the household:
+Non-city residents may purchase a full-access Springfield Public Library Card which may be used by everyone in the household:

 If you live in Springfield but are still looking for a permanent place to stay you can get a 3-month transitional card with a voucher from Catholic Community Services.

 Children under the age of 16 must have a parent or legal guardian's written permission to receive a Library Card.
 The parent or legal guardian must show acceptable identification.

 Children visiting the library without a parent or legal guardian can bring this application, completed by parent or legal guardian to sign-up for a library card.
 You can find a link to a printable from below: